rei/rei-cedar-docs/docs/foundation/iconography/README.md

 <cdr-img class="cdr-doc-article-img" :src="$withBase(`/iconography/clearance2.png`)"/>

 ## Style
 Icons are built from foundational shapes within the icon grid and align to the pixel grid to ensure clarity when scaling.
-Optical corrections made where necessary.
+Optical corrections can be made where necessary.

 <cdr-img class="cdr-doc-article-img" :src="$withBase(`/iconography/style.png`)"/>